I, too, have seen and loved Taylor Swift’s new music video, Bad Blood. Such a fun video!

 I actually wasn’t expecting to like this as much as I did!
 I mean, I thought I’d like it.
 But I really REALLY liked it!
 The characters are what did it for me.
 Normally I don’t enjoy love-hate relationships where one person is a dingleberry to the other one and then somehow they end up making out, but the dingleberry character was actually more complex than expected and tried to be better over the course of the book.
 It turned out to be a really great relationship.
 The mystery wasn’t too bad, either!

 So, yeah!
-I will for sure check out the other books in the series.2 Give me more scifi mysteries with complex characters, fascinating worldbuilding, and non-humanoid aliens or give me death!
+I will for sure check out the other books in the series.[2. which are apparently linked by universe and not necessarily characters or story arc] Give me more scifi mysteries with complex characters, fascinating worldbuilding, and non-humanoid aliens or give me death!

 Have literally just now started on The Price of the Stars by Debra Doyle and James D. Macdonald.
 It’s a space opera with fantasy elements and assassins.
 I’m not totally sure what it’s about because I basically skipped the book description in favor of the cover.
 There is a LADY WITH AN EYEPATCH ON IT!
 She is swag as hell, lookit: